Horbury Church in 1791

 Mary was Martha’s twin sister, christened on the 19th of January 1823.
 She married twenty-three-year-old George Green, a book keeper, also from Horbury, in the Spring of 1846, and they set up home in Lidgate.
 We will return to William and Sarah's children later, but at this point, we will take a look at the Greens, and in particular Christianus Green whose family started the American branch of the Horbury Greens, and who would play a part in the lives of the Hunters in due course.

 I must start this section by acknowledging the wonderful research carried out by Howard W Green, great-grandson of Jesse Green of Horbury.
 I was slowly working through the Green's American connection using FamilySearch.com's excellent resources when I suddenly 'googled' Christianus Green.
 I didn't expect to find anything as comprehensive as Howard's very informative website at http://familytreemaker.genealogy.com/users/g/r/e/Howard-W-Green/.
 This shows the importance of using 'Google' as a genealogical resource as well as using specialist genealogy websites.
-Howard Green's information has turned this section into a far more detailed piece than was intended, and many thanks are extended to him.
+Howard Green's information has turned this section into a far more detailed piece than intended, and many thanks are extended to him.

 Christianus Green was born in Norton, Yorkshire in 1780, and christened on Christmas Day.
 He was the son of Thomas Green who was born in nearby Doncaster in 1757.
 There were two Thomas Greens born in Doncaster that year.
 One was christened on January 20, the son of Tommy Green, the other on January 3, the son of William.
 The latter had sisters named Ann, Betty, and Elizabeth, and both Thomases had brothers named John and Richard.
-Whichever is our Thomas, the trail ends there for now, with his mother unknown to us.
+Whichever is our Thomas, the trail ends there for now, with his mother unknown.

 Thomas and Martha Green started their married life in Campsall where John Green was christened on July 29, 1779.
 The following year, Christianus was born.
 Thomas was born in 1782, but must have died because another Thomas was christened on October 5, 1786.
 Similarly, two sons were named William, the first born in 1785, and the second in 1788.
 Their only daughter born in Campsall was Sarah, who was christened on January 12, 1784.
 Richard completed their family when he was christened on July 19, 1790.
 Thomas was a carpenter by trade, and also a Wesleyan Methodist.

 Christianus' marriage to Sarah Firth on November 04 was one ray of light during that dark period.
 He and Sarah presented Thomas and Martha with their second grandchild when William Green was born later in 1805.
-Their first grandchild, Alary, had been born a few months earlier to their eldest son Thomas and his wife Betty, and christened on June the 2nd at St Peter and St Leonard's.
+Their first grandchild, Alary, had been born a few months earlier to their eldest son Thomas and his wife Betty, and christened on June 2nd at St Peter and St Leonard's.
 But grandparents Thomas and Martha hadn't quite finished being new parents themselves.
-On May 26, 1806, four years after George's birth, and twenty-seven years after their eldest child's birth, Martha Green was christened at St Peter and St Leonard's.
+On May 26, 1806, four years after George's birth, and 27 years after their eldest child's birth, Martha Green was christened at St Peter and St Leonard's.
 So Alary and William had an aunt younger than they were.

 Thomas and Richard Green became carpenters like their father, but Christianus became a weaver.
 He was also a devout Wesleyan Methodist.
 We are fortunate to have an interesting and detailed profile of him from the Wesleyan Recorder of 1899.
 “A local worthy of middle height, well-built frame, florid complexion, quick eye and close cropped hair, he was a man to arrest attention; and wearing, as he did on Sundays, kerseymere knee breeches and leggings, a white handkerchief, and broad-brimmed hat, he presented a striking and picturesque appearance.
 And his character corresponded; he was a man of mark and individuality, having an extensive acquaintance with men and things, and being able to speak well on most subjects, he was ever welcome in public and private, and for miles around his discourses were listened to with intense delight.
 In politics he was a liberal.
 A loyal subject, he nevertheless sympathised with those who were seeking reform both in Church and State.
 Christianus went to America in 1844, and settled in the State of Wisconsin.
 His moral and intellectual worth was at once recognized, and by resolution of those in authority his name was put at the top of the plan.
 He lived in the land of his adoption thirteen years, ever zealous for the best interests of the people, and died in 1857, a true Christian and an honest Radical reformer”.